solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 to use all `Checked` variants and use the new read-only instructions to fetch information.

+#### Conversions and Wrapper Library

 The SPL token library provides wrappers compatible with any conforming program.
-For the base SPL token program, the wrapper simply deserializes the account data and returns the relevant data.
-For other programs, it calls the appropriate read-only instruction using an ephemeral account input.
+The wrapper simply checks the program id and deserializes the account data as an `spl_token::Holding` or `spl_token::Mint`.

+To convert between amount and UI amount, the wrapper library calls the `AmountToUiAmount` instruction on the program, or calls `spl_token::amount_to_ui_amount` inline.

-For interest-bearing tokens, after `NormalizeHolding` and deserialization into a `spl_token::Holding`, the `amount` field will be in terms of tokens, and not shares, so that UIs can properly display amounts in terms of tokens.
+For interest-bearing tokens, after deserialization into a `spl_token::Holding`, the `amount` field will be in terms of shares, and not token amount, so UIs and on-chain programs that need token amounts must convert using `AmountToUiAmount`.

+#### Struct Conformance

+The structure for new holding and mint accounts must follow the layout of the existing SPL token accounts to ensure compatibility in RPC when fetching pre and post token balances.

+For a holding, the first 165 bytes must contain the same information as a normal SPL token holding.
+The following byte must be the type of account (ie. `Holding`), and after that, any data is allowed as required by the new token program.

+The same applies for mints, but only for the first 82 bytes.

 ### Token Program Registry